Alchus/scout-stuff/03-Second-Class.md

 Rest in a cool, shady place.
 Cool down by removing excess clothing or wet cloths.
 Drink plenty of water.
 If symptoms don't improve quickly, get medical help.

-*I was able to help my friend Ale recover from heat exhaustion when we hiked out to Foster Falls.*
+*I was able to help my friend Alejandro recover from heat exhaustion when we hiked out to Foster Falls.*

 * **Shock**